rlucente-se-jboss/bootc-demo/README.md

 Image Mode and then deploy that in several ways.

 ## Demo setup
-Start with a minimal install of RHEL 9.4+ on either baremetal or as a VM.
-Make sure this repository is on your RHEL 9.4+ instance using either `git clone` or secure copy (`scp`).
+Start with a minimal install of RHEL 9.4 either on baremetal or on a guest VM.
+Use UEFI firmware, if able to, when installing your system.

+Make sure to enable FIPS mode when installing RHEL as this host is used to generate content for the edge device which will also be configured in FIPS mode.
+When the installer first boots, select `Install Red Hat Enterprise Linux 9.4` on the GRUB boot menu and then press `e` to edit the boot commandline.
+Add `fips=1` to the end of the line that begins with `linuxefi` and then press CTRL-X to continue booting.

 During RHEL installation, configure a regular user with `sudo` privileges on the host.

 These instructions assume that this repository is cloned or copied to your user's home directory on the host (e.g. `~/bootc-demo`).
-The below instructions use that assumption.
+The below instructions follow that assumption.

 Login to the host using `ssh` and then run the following commands to create an SSH keypair that you'll use later to access the edge